Somutt/portfolio/README.md

-Portfolio website, developed with NextJS
+Portfolio website, developed with NextJS, Typescript and Styled Components